watertap-org/reaktoro_enabled_watertap/README.md

 # Reaktoro Enabled Watertap

 ## 1 Introduction
-This is a repository for disseminating Reactor-enabled flowsheet units to use in various analyses, as well as supporting a simpler method for building WaterTap flowsheets using pre-configured unit models.
+This is a repository for disseminating Reaktoro-enabled flowsheet units to use in various analyses, as well as supporting a simpler method for building WaterTap flowsheets using pre-configured unit models.

 For reaktoro-pse usage refer to [reaktoro-pse github](https://github.com/watertap-org/reaktoro-pse).

 For reaktoro usage refer to [reaktoro](https://reaktoro.org/index.html)

 ## 2 Example flowsheets
 ### a.
-Reveres osmosis with acid addition and softening as pre-treatment
+Reverse osmosis with acid addition and softening as pre-treatment

 This is a standard flowsheet used for demonstrating advanced water chemistry modeling with WaterTAP where reaktoro is used to model: